2br-2b/storybot-legal/TOS.md

-# Notice: these terms are still a draft and are not legally binding!

-Note: these terms of service are based on [Automattic's Terms of Service](https://wordpress.com/tos/), as accessed on 2/27/2022.
-As with their terms of service, this document is released under CC BY-SA 4.0

-Last updated: 2/27/2023

 ## Terms of Service

 These Terms govern your access to and use of the products and services we provide through or for StoryBot (referred to hereafter as “Services”).